Jerithub/cikgu-maya-3d/docs/system-architecture.md

 - UI components should not import from other UI components directly
 - Shared types should be in `types/` directory
 - Store should not import components (one-way data flow)
+- AI engine should be independent (no UI imports)
 - Use path aliases (`@/`) for clean imports (configured in tsconfig and vite)

 ## Performance Considerations